bootstrap-email/bootstrap-email/docs/docs/setup.md

 gem 'bootstrap-email'
 ```

-2: Create a new file `/app/views/layouts/example_mailer.html.erb` and paste this HTML into it.
-(It is very similar to the default one).
+2: You need to create the mailer template which will wrap the email content.
+Create the file `/app/views/layouts/bootstrap-mailer.html.erb` and paste this HTML into it.
+(It is very similar to the default mailer).

-The name of this file follows the rules of ActionMailer, that loads a layout deriving the name from the mailer class name.
-If you want a different behaviour, such as using the same template for all the mailers, or specifying a template for a single method, refer to the [official ActionMailer documentation](http://guides.rubyonrails.org/action_mailer_basics.html#action-mailer-layouts).

 ```erb
 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Strict//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-strict.dtd">